ardahs/EbFVM-3D/README.md

   Suhaib Ardah, Francisco J. Profito, Tom Reddyhoff and Daniele Dini (2023).
   Further details on the governing equations in curvilinear coordinates.

+## External mesh data

+Due to GitHub file-size limitations, the full mesh files are hosted separately on Zenodo.
+These files are required to reproduce the benchmark results reported in the manuscript.

+**Zenodo DOI:**

+Please download the dataset and place the mesh files in your local working directory before running the full cases.

 ## Repository structure

 - `src/`     — Core solver and numerical routines